SCRATCH/WORK

 One of the most important things to keep in mind is that the NHR cluster itself is split between two computing centers.
 While they are physically close to each other, the inter-center latency is higher (speed of light issues plus more network hops) and the inter-center bandwidth lower (less fibers) than intra-center connections.
 Each computing center has its own SCRATCH/WORK data store/s to provide maximum local performance in the computing center.
 The best performance is gotten using the SCRATCH/WORK data store/s in the same computing center, particularly for IOPS.

 The two centers are the MDC (Modular Data Center) and the RZG (Rechenzentrum Göttingen).
 The name of the computing center is in the name of the data store (e.g. “SCRATCH RZG” is at RZG).
-The sites for each sub-cluster are listed in the table below along which site SCRATCH/WORK each can access and where data store the symlink /scratch points to.
+The sites for each sub-cluster are listed in the table below along which data store the symlink /scratch points to.

 Info